 About

-She was a featured artist on Simply Quilts with Alex Anderson in July of 2002.
+I was a featured artist on Simply Quilts with Alex Anderson in July of 2002.
 A featured quilter in the Fons and Porter magazine, Oct.
 2007, a contributor to the 2008 quilt calendar by Martingale & Co. as well as the book Creative Quilting,Volume II.
 All books were published by Martingale & Co, That Patchwork Place.

 Fabric